University of Minnesota Administrative Policy

 • Consult legal counsel as appropriate.

-• Execute the Phased Retirement Agreement and the Initial Release.
+• Execute the Phased Retirement Agreement, the initial release, and the work plan (if applicable).

-• At the end of the Phased Retirement, execute the Subsequent Release and forward it to Total Compensation.
-Complete retiree enrollment or COBRA election forms to continue benefits post-retirement and return them to Total Compensation.
+• At the end of the Phased Retirement, execute the final release and forward it to OHR.
+Complete retiree enrollment or COBRA election forms to continue benefits post-retirement and return them to OHR.

 Responsible administrators/supervisors